JignaSC/Pytorch-Introduction/README.md

 * Slicing Tensors
 * Reshaping Tensors
 * Simple Operations on Tensors (+, -,..)
-* Numpy aray to PyTorch Tensor and vice versa
+* Numpy array to PyTorch Tensor and vice versa
 * Performance with With CUDA support
 * Autodiff
 * Autodiff example